learn-co-curriculum/fewpjs-oo-complex-class-relationships/README.md

 dependent on three classes, since `Artist`, `Album` and `Song` are not dependent on anything, coupling is still weak overall.

+Instead of having to write a lot of custom logic in our classes (as we might if writing a two-way dependency mentioned earlier), _all_ four classes are generic and easy to read.

 `RecordContainer` serves as a sort of connector, forming a _unit_ comprised of itself and the `Artist`, `Album` and `Song` classes.
 Since it maintains the relationship, and therefore access to `Artist`, `Album`, and `Song` instance